thomasstrassmann/ingredient5/README.md

 ---
 ### Scope

-To describe the scope of the Ingridient5 app, the key features will be discussed first.
+To describe the scope of the Ingredients app, the key features will be discussed first.

 Users should be able to log in with a username and thereby create a personal account, which is necessary for the personalizing of the content.
 However, this also means that the other content is behind this authentication hurdle.
 Recipes cannot be viewed without an account, which should lead to a higher registration rate.